lukewaite/logstash-input-cloudwatch-logs/README.md

 > Stream events from CloudWatch Logs.

+# Update July 2023
+Hello, this project has not received any maintenance since May of 2018.
+It is no longer a path I am using professionally, and I can not devote the time to maintaining it.

 ### Purpose
 Specify an individual log group or array of groups, and this plugin will scan all log streams in that group, and pull in any new log events.